Elfin lakes - Hiking Trail Information

 If you decide to pack in your camping gear, there are sites where you can stay overnight and turn this day trip into a weekend activity.
 There's also a shelter with bunk beds, which is primarily used by snowshoers and cross-country skiers in the winter.

 Mountain bikers and hikers use this trail to access the two lakes: one is safe for swimming, the other safe to drink from.
 Both are beautiful.
-The surrounding area a 35-site campground for overnight hikers in the summer.
+The surrounding area offers tent sites in a campground for overnight hikers in the summer.
 Make sure you reserve your spot online well in advance.

 HOW TO GET TO ELFIN LAKES